jbperry004/onboardingFall18/README.md

 You should now be able to view the app in a browser at `localhost:3000`

-Our code editor of choice at DEV is VS Code because of its strong support for JavaScript libraries.
+Our text editor of choice at DEV is VS Code because of its strong support for JavaScript libraries.
 Please download it here to work on your project: https://code.visualstudio.com/ - there are a lot of features to set up eventually, which we can walk through together in person.

 ## Stage 1: Basic Functionality